Skip to main content

 © Haus Schwarzenberg Innenhof Foto Jana Noritsch

-You'll get the typical Berlin urban backyard feeling at Haus Schwarzenberg.
-The entrance and the first backyard alone are worth seeing, with lots of cool street art and the monster cabinet.
-In the backyard of Kino Central you can see art house films and great classics.
-For example, you can watch the Berlin movie Wings of Desire (Der Himmel über Berlin) directly under the Berlin sky.
+You can get an urban backyard feeling at Haus Schwarzenberg, the entrance alone and the first backyard with lots of cool Street Art and the Monsterkabinett are worth seeing.
+In the backyard of the Central cinema, you can watch arthouse films and great classics.

 Schloss Biesdorf